It’s easy and free to get a prescription discount card and start saving on needed medications right away.

 Simply bring your prescription and prescription discount card to your selected pharmacy to receive the discounted pricing.
 If you are using the Inside Rx card for a pet, be sure to present the pet version of the discount card.

 In summary, that is how prescription discount cards work.
 Simply follow the instructions at Inside Rx to start saving on brand name and generic prescriptions for all family members – including the furry ones.
-Inside Rx users save an average of 80% on name brand and generic drugs at over 50,000 participating retail pharmacies across the United States and Puerto Rico as well as through home delivery at the Express Scripts Pharmacy.
+Inside Rx users save an average of 80% on name brand and generic drugs at over 50,000 participating retail pharmacies across the United States and Puerto Rico.
 So there’s no reason to keep wondering “How do prescription discount cards work?”
 It’s easy and free to get a prescription discount card and start saving on needed medications right away.

 *Savings based on all Inside Rx users, as compared to cash prices; average savings rates for generics are 78%; 37% for featured brand medications.
 See Discount Restrictions.